Qin Junjie

-Qin Junjie (秦俊杰, born 1 September 1991) is a Chinese actor.
+Qin Junjie (秦俊杰) is a Chinese actor.
 He made his debut in the 2006 film Curse of the Golden Flower.
 He is best known for his starring roles in the TV series Noble Aspirations (2016), Legend of Dragon Pearl (2017), Peace in Palace, Peace in Chang’an, and Listening Snow Tower (2019).

 Career

 At the age of 15, Qin debuted as an actor in Zhang Yimou's Curse of the Golden Flower, playing the young Prince Yuan Cheng.
 He then starred in the Chinese adaptation of Japanese anime The Prince of Tennis, and gained increased popularity.
 Qin then took a break from acting as he concentrated on studies, appearing less frequently in projects.

 Qin gained renewed recognition with his supporting roles in television dramas The Legend of Qin (2015), Noble Aspirations (2016) and The Glory of Tang Dynasty (2017).

 In 2019, Qin starred as the male lead in the spy drama Spy Hunter, which is produced by the team behind the 2015 hit drama The Disguiser.
 The same year he starred in the wuxia romance drama Listening Snow Tower.